SOFTS-Arabica coffee prices climb as exchange stocks fall

 COFFEE

 * Certified ICE arabica stocks stood at 1.08 million bags, as of Feb.
-7, sharply down from 1.54 million at the end of 2021.
+7, down sharply from 1.54 million bags at the end of 2021.

 SUGAR